About My Parisian Kitchen, the food blog where I share French recipes and stories behind and a bit about me

 I’ve started the blog about 4 years agow now.
 There’ll be more recipes as time goes.
 So let’s keep in touch.
 Don’t hesitate to contact me if you have any questions, suggestions or if there is a specific subject you would like to read about.
 Follow My Parisian Kitchen on social medias Facebook, Pinterest and Instagram, subscribe to the newsletter, share the link to you friends and give me your feedback on my recipes (by sharing for example your dishes on social media with the hashtag #myparisiankitchen or commenting.

-- Recipes have now print friendly recipe cards, easy to read, with check boxes helping you to follow the recipe and automatic unit conversion from the French metric system to US customary (recipes are however imagined using the metric system therefore it might not always makes figures in cups or oz).
+- Print friendly recipe cards, easy to read, with check boxes helping you to follow the recipe adjustable servings and upcomming unit conversion from the French metric system to US customary (recipes are however imagined using the metric system therefore it might not always makes figures in cups or oz).
 The article on conversion and measures is still there if needed.
-Each new recipe will have his, older ones will be upgraded little by little.
+New recipe will have his, older ones will be upgraded little by little.

 - The glossary of French cooking and pastry terms is still there and will be developed in the coming months.